 Imagine you are approaching the intersection in this picture.
+You have a green

-You have a green with taffic light.
+Section in this picture.
+You have a green

+Settraffic light.
 What possible hazards can you identify?
-Should you predict the light will stay green?
-What action should you take if your intended path of travel becomes closed?
-If you decide to change speed or direction, how can you communicate with the drivers behind you?
+Should you predict the light

+will stay green?
+What action should you take if your intended path of travel

+becomes closed?
+If you decide to change

+speed or direction, how can you communicate with the drivers behind you?

 This chapter presents the IPDE

 Process with its components, the Smith

 System and the Zone Control System.

-The IPDE Process will help you reduce risk by making wise decisions and executing safe driving actions.
+The IPDE Process will help you reduce

+risk by making wise decisions and executing safe driving actions.